This year we've created our own Sparkle Story Treat for Halloween!

 Sparkle "Halloween Trick-or-Treatables" fit almost perfectly on the back of a standard sized box of crayons.
 Everybody loves fresh crayons.

-Tuck a Sparkle "Halloween Trick-or-Treatable" onto the back of a handmade mini-notebook.
+Tuck a Sparkle "Halloween Trick-or-Treatable" onto the back of a mini-notebook.

-These little notebooks are a snap to make.
+If you can't find a bundle, these little notebooks are a snap to make.
 Just fold a piece of cardstock in half, cut a few pieces of blank paper to fit inside, and use your sewing machine to quickly stitch a spine.
-Stick a Sparkle Halloween treat to the back as an extra surprise.
+Attach a Sparkle Halloween treat with string as an extra surprise.

 Tie a few glow sticks to a Sparkle "Halloween Trick-or-Treatable."